 While bells and whistles are always nice, we start with the basics of what these services are supposed to do, which is, of course, detect viruses in files coming onto our devices.
 We perform a test where we download five files, each with a different type of virus or malware.
-Some examples are spyware and malware.
+Some examples are spyware, computer worms, and trojans.
 Then, we scanned the files with the antivirus software and saw which most successfully detected the viruses.
 While most of the time, the programs detected at least three out of the five, every now and then, something slipped through the cracks.
 It’s important that we know which services missed what types of threats, because in reality, it only takes one security breach to lead to a really big problem.
 We don’t recommend trying these tests yourselves.
 While we’re experts on properly testing virus detection without negatively affecting our devices, it’s a delicate process, and the last thing we would want is for you to unleash malware on your devices.

 The next thing we looked for is services’ scanning capabilities.
 Services that scanned on-access search for threats whenever the software was running, even if only in the background.
 Otherwise, those with on-demand scanning perform scans only when we requested it or scheduled a scan.
 We personally prefer on-access scanning because it stops viruses and malware immediately, and we don’t need to remember to scan our computers.
 However, it’s also satisfying to be able to double-check that everything is running as it should with on-demand capabilities.
 In an ideal world, a software would offer both.
 It’s our preference to do a full scan each month, and then perform quicker checks each time we log in to our device.